Key Dates: employment law changes in the UK

 7 October

-The FCA Consultation Paper (CP25/21) and the PRA Consultation Paper (CP18/25) proposing “Phase 1” amendments to the SMCR and the HMT consultation on reducing the SMCR’s regulatory burden by 50% all close.
+The FCA Consultation Paper (CP25/21) and the PRA Consultation Paper (CP18/25) proposing “Phase 1” amendments to the SMCR and the HMT consultation on reducing the SMCR’s regulatory burden by 50% all closed.
 Read more here.

 1 October